DMGoldstein/LinguisticPhylogeneticsR/README.md

-# Data and source code for the paper "Linguistic phylogenetics in R: A tutorial introduction"
+# Data and source code for the paper "Indo-European phylogenetics with R: A tutorial introduction"

 ## Overview

-This repository contains the data and source code for the paper "Linguistic phylogenetics in R: A tutorial introduction," _Indo-European_Linguistics_ (Goldstein 2020).
+This repository contains the data and source code for the paper "Indo-European phylogenetics with R: A tutorial introduction," _Indo-European_Linguistics_ (Goldstein 2020).

 ## Data